51 Notable alumni of

 -

-John H. Uelses is a retired American pole vaulter.
+John Hans Uelses was an American pole vaulter.
 He made history by becoming the first man to vault over 16 feet – on February 2, 1962, at the Millrose Games in New York's Madison Square Garden, before a sold-out crowd, Uelses soared over the bar at 16' 1/4", making headlines around the world.

 -